 Each summer, the BYU Department of Statistics hosts the Summer Institute of Applied Statistics.
 We invite a speaker to give lectures on certain statistical topics.
 The cost for graduate students is a minimal fee.
 This fee includes conference attendance, conference materials and "munch & mingle" breaks.
-The Department also hosts a dinner and luncheon that students can attend for an extra charge.
-If graduate students wish to attend the Summer Institute, speak to the department secretary about further details, or visit statistics.byu.edu.
+The department also hosts a dinner and luncheon that students can attend for an extra charge.
+If graduate students wish to attend the Summer Institute, speak to the Graduate Program Manager about further details, or visit https://statistics.byu.edu.